Click here for help with Installation & Removal.

 SQL Editor

-2. Here you can select a template from the dropdown menu.
+2. Here you can select a template from the selection menu.

 5. Here you can either replace placeholders defined by the selected template with your own values or define your own replacements.